AEADataEditor/aeadataeditor.github.io/_guidance/FAQ.md

 We understand  page limits, here are possible workarounds, in decreasing order of preference:

+- collect "related" citations into a consolidated citation.
+This should NOT simply be the citation for the data provider, but a meaningful collection.
+See [this example](https://social-science-data-editors.github.io/guidance/addtl-data-citation-guidance.html#many-related-datasets).
-- refer to an (online) appendix for the details, and have an appendix-only bibliography (may not be an option for Papers and Proceedings)
+- refer to an (online) appendix for the details, and have an appendix-only bibliography exhaustively listing all sources (may not be an option for Papers and Proceedings)
-- refer to the README in the deposit, which has a bibliography like a real paper (see the [README template](https://social-science-data-editors.github.io/template_README/))
+- refer to the README in the deposit, which has a bibliography like a real paper (see the [README template](https://social-science-data-editors.github.io/template_README/)).

+Note that citing the sources is a formal requirement.
+You may still want to provide a table with a more compact list of links or series identifiers, for quick reference or machine-readability.

 ## Licensing